KDL-umass/saliency_maps/README.md

 ## Building Saliency Maps

 The implementation follows that all three types of saliency videos are created for a single episode.
 The perturbation saliency video must be created first before creating the object and Jacobian saliency maps.
-When the perturbation saliency video is created, it will create an associated pickle file with the actions chosen by the agent.
-This pickle file will be used when building object and Jacobian saliency videos to avoid discrepancies in agent behavior.
+When the perturbation saliency video is created, it simultaneously creates an associated pickle file with the actions chosen by the agent.
+This pickle file will be used when creating object and Jacobian saliency videos to avoid discrepancies in agent behavior.

 To build a perturbation saliency video on a Breakout agent, execute the following command from the `toybox/ctoybox` directory: